-Nebraska-Underage Purchase and Attempted Purchase Is the purchase of alcoholic beverages prohibited?
+Nebraska-Underage-Purchase and Attempted Purchase Is the purchase of alcoholic beverages prohibited?
 Yes May youth purchase for law enforcement purposes?
 Yes

 Nebraska-Underage False Identification for Obtain ning Alcohol Provisions Targeting Minors Is the use of false identification (ID) prohibited?
 Yes Does the use of a false ID result in minor's No driver's license suspension?
-Provisions Targeting Suppliers Is the lending or transferring or selling of a false No ID prohibited?
-Is the production of a false ID in the context of Yes underage alcohol sales specifically prohibited?
+Provisions Targeting Suppliers Is the lending or transferring or selling of a false ID prohibited?
+No Is the production of a false ID in the context of Yes underage alcohol sales specifically prohibited?
 Retailer Support Provisions Is there an incentive for the retailer to use Yes electronic scanners for information digitally encoded on valid IDs?
-Do state statutes or regulations mandate that Yes state driver's licenses for persons under 21 be easily distinguishable from licenses for persons 21 and over?
+Are state driver's licenses for persons under 21 Yes easily distinguishable from licenses for persons 21 and over?
 May the retailer seize apparently false IDs No without fear of prosecution even if the ID is ultimately deemed valid?
 Does an affirmative defense exist for the retailer?
-Yes Is it a specific affirmative defense (retailer Yes reasonably believed ID was valid after examining it)?
-Is it a general affirmative defense (retailer No reasonably believed purchaser was over 21)?
-Does the retailer have the right to sue the minor No for use of a false ID?
-May the retailer detain a minor who used a false No ID?
+Yes Is it a specific affirmative defense (retailer reasonably believed ID was valid after examining it)?
+Yes • Is it a general affirmative defense (retailer reasonably believed purchaser was over 21)?
+No Does the retailer have the right to sue the minor for use of a false ID?
+No May the retailer detain a minor who used a false ID?
+No